8 Weeks Pregnant

 Tips for Week 8

-- First prenatal visit typically now — comprehensive intake: full history, exam, blood work (CBC, blood type/Rh, antibody screen, Rubella, Hep B, HIV, syphilis, possibly varicella, thyroid, vitamin D, urine culture) [1].
+- Your first prenatal visit typically happens now — expect a comprehensive intake that includes a full history, exam, and blood work (CBC, blood type and Rh, antibody screen, Rubella, Hepatitis B, HIV, syphilis, and possibly varicella, thyroid, vitamin D, and a urine culture) [1].

-- Address the half marathon — week ~10-11.
-Clear with OB: most runners can do 13.1 with pacing, hydration, cool weather, no PR attempts.
+- Address the half marathon if one falls around week 10 or 11.
+Clear it with your OB: most runners can complete 13.1 miles with careful pacing, hydration, cool weather, and no PR attempts.

 Things To Do (Checklist)